janie314/newquay/README.md

-# Eager Vim
+# Newquay

-Lazy Vim, but not Lazy.
-This will make Neovim as easy to use as VS Code soon.
+A Neovim environment as easy and powerful as VS Code.

+# TODO

+So much stuff...